bonadocs/bonadocs-editor/README.md

 # Getting Started with Bonadocs Editor

-Firstly, add the `.env` file with the variable for our base URL.
+Firstly, add the `.env` file with the variable for our base URL:

 #### `REACT_APP_BONADOCS_ENDPOINT = {BASE URL}`